| Acetaminophen

 take the widely used pain pills acetaminophen, ibuprofen or aspirin appear to have an elevated risk of developing high blood

+pressure.
 The 3 drugs are the most commonly used medications in the US,

 according to a study published in the Feb.
 26 issue of Archives of Internal Medicine.
+"People should be aware that these drugs have potential adverse

 effects," said study senior author Dr. Gary Curhan, a researcher at Brigham & Women's Hospital in Boston.
 "The risk of